 God's word is not a lucky charm, and a relationship with God is not supposed to make life easy.
 In fact, Jesus warned us that following him would lead to persecution, hardship and being hated.
 But God's word does help us to do something incredibly important; it helps us to discover the very Creator of the Universe, to encounter God as the revelations of the past collide with the power of the Holy Spirit in the present and create us anew so that we can move into the future, confident of our Savior.

-God's word is not a lucky charm.
-Let's not miss God by reducing it to one.
+God is not a lucky charm.
+Let's not miss God by reducing God to one.